orlyprofili/carport-cli-app/SETUP.md

         ```

 ## Troubleshooting

+* **Build Failures / "Module map not found"**:
+    If the build fails with missing modules or headers after `pod install`:
+    1. **Deep Clean**:
+        ```bash
+        rm -rf ios/Pods ios/Podfile.lock ios/build ~/Library/Developer/Xcode/DerivedData/BLECLIApp-*
+        cd ios && pod install && cd ..
+        ```
+    2. **Debug with xcbeautify**:
+        Run the build command manually to see clean errors:
+        ```bash
+        cd ios && xcodebuild -workspace BLECLIApp.xcworkspace -scheme BLECLIApp -configuration Debug -sdk iphonesimulator clean build | xcbeautify
+        ```

+* **Sandbox Errors (file-write-create deny)**:
+    If you see `Sandbox: bash(...) deny(1) file-write-create`, it means Xcode's User Script Sandboxing is blocking a build script (often `react-native-xcode.sh`) from writing to DerivedData.
+    * **Fix**: Open `ios/BLECLIApp.xcodeproj/project.pbxproj` and set `ENABLE_USER_SCRIPT_SANDBOXING = NO;` for all configurations.
+(This has been applied to the project).

+* **CocoaPods / Ruby Issues**:
+    If you see errors like `Unable to open base configuration reference file` or `Could not find 'nap'`, it's likely a Ruby environment mismatch.
+    1. Ensure you are using the system or a properly managed Ruby version.
+    2. Try cleaning the project and reinstalling pods (see Deep Clean above).
+    3. If issues persist, you can try installing CocoaPods via Homebrew as a fallback:
+        ```bash
+        brew install cocoapods
+        unset GEM_HOME && unset GEM_PATH && cd ios && /opt/homebrew/bin/pod install && cd ..
+        ```

 * **iOS Signing Issues**: Open `ios/BLECLIApp.xcworkspace` in Xcode and check the "Signing & Capabilities" tab for errors.
 * **Android Build Failures**: